 - are enthusiastic, adaptable and willing to learn

-- want to become a kaitiaki of New Zealand’s taonga.
+- want to become a kaitiaki of New Zealand’s taonga

 What you can expect in the grad programme

 It’s a real job, doing real work, making a real difference.
-As one of our grads, you'll work in a variety of areas, like biosecurity, forestry, fisheries, food, response, regulation, or policy.
+You'll have 3 work rotations of about 6 months each in different parts of MPI, such as biosecurity, forestry, fisheries, food, agriculture, response, regulation or policy.

 - a recent tertiary qualification (applicants should have graduated no more than 2 years before the start of the programme)